256dpi/ofxMQTT/README.md

 The first release of the addon only supports QoS0 and the basic features to get going.
 In the next releases more of the features will be available.
 Please create an issue if you need a specific functionality.

-This addon is an alternative to the [ofxMosquitto](https://github.com/hideyukisaito/ofxMosquitto) addon by @hideyukisaito which didn't get much attention lately.
+This addon is an alternative to [ofxMosquitto](https://github.com/hideyukisaito/ofxMosquitto) by @hideyukisaito which didn't get much attention lately.

 [Download version 1.0.0 of the addon.](https://github.com/256dpi/ofxMQTT/archive/v1.0.0.zip)